RDX Unplugged – R. D. Burman’s Top 100 Chartbuster Bollywood Hits for You

 R. D. Burman and the era of 1990s

 After a lot of struggling days – with his professional career, health issues and personal career, the legend world left the eternal world after contributing one of the finest works of era of 1990s – 1942: A Love Story.
-He didn’t give too much to music industry except the work of 1942: A Love Story.
+In the 1990s he didn’t give too much to music industry except this one.
 But it was his masterpiece work, which surprised many.
-Its music broke several musical records, remained the top romantic tracks of the year and also gave him his third and final Filmfare awards (only a few to receive).
+Its music broke several musical records, remained the top romantic tracks of the year and also gave him his third and final Filmfare awards which he has always failed to receive.
 But sadly, he was not there to see the overwhelming response he received for his final work; a much awaited break he was waiting for.

-98. Ek Ladki Ko from 1942: A Love Story (1994) – Only a few songs have earned the recognition for best music, wordings and renditions, and this song definitely belong to this category.
-One of the finest songs of Kumar Sanu’s career, the song received an overwhelming response from listeners belonging to all age groups.
+98. Ek Ladki Ko from 1942: A Love Story (1994) Lyrics: Javed Akhtar – Only a few songs have earned the recognition for best music, wordings and renditions.
+One of the finest songs of Kumar Sanu’s career, the romantic song filmed on Anil Kapoor and Manisha Koirala received an overwhelming response from listeners belonging to all age groups.
 Sadly, R. D. passed away before he could see the huge success of his compositions.
-Javed Akhtar, Burman and Kumar Sanu received Filmfare awards.
-It’s the 5th and final award won by Kumar Sanu for rendition (breaking Kishore Kumar’s record of consecutive 4 wins), but never managed to win any more.
-This romantic song was filmed on Anil Kapoor and Manisha Koirala.
+Akhtar, Burman and Kumar Sanu received Filmfare awards.
+It’s the 5th and final award won by Sanu, breaking Kishore Kumar’s record of consecutive 4 wins with which R. D was associated most, and never managed to win 6th.

-100. Kuch Na Kaho from 1942 A Love Story (1994) – What a wonderful rendition by Kumar Sanu!
-Lovely filmed too!
+100. Kuch Na Kaho from 1942 A Love Story (1994) Lyrics: Javed Akhtar – What a wonderful rendition by Kumar Sanu!
+Lovely filmed on lead pair too!
 The song had a female version sung by Lata Mangeshkar, one of the last associations of two legends.
-Hence I would like to conclude this list with the top romantic track of the album, featuring the lead pair…… Kuch Na Kaho Kuch Bhi Na Kaho………
+Here I conclude this list with the top romantic track of the album … Kuch Na Kaho… Kuch Bhi Na Kaho………

 And the list is not ending……